Margaret Kennix

-Margaret Kennix (?–1585) was a Dutch woman who practiced medicine without a license in London.
-She was censured repeatedly by the Royal College of Physicians but supported by Queen Elizabeth I.
+Margaret Kennix (?–1585) was a Dutch informal medical practitioner who practiced medicine without a license in 16th-century Elizabethan London.
+She practiced medicine without formal schooling or a medical license during a time when many people relied on informal healers for medical care.
+Kennix was censured repeatedly by the Royal College of Physicians but supported by Queen Elizabeth I.

 Personal details

-Kennix was an unlicensed medical practitioner during the Elizabethan Era in London.
-She had her own medical practice from the years 1571–1585.
-Margaret was not native to London, and she was known as a Dutch empiric who practiced medicine.
+Kennix was not native to London, and she was known as a Dutch empiric who practiced medicine from practice experience rather than formal medial training.
 It is believed that she lived on the street of Old Seacole Lane in London.

+She was an unlicensed medical practitioner during the Elizabethan Era in London.
+Her work mainly involved treating impoverished patients, and the income she earned from her medical practice financially supported her household.
+Kennix's healing methods included herbal remedies called "simples", wound care, and traditional folk practices based on traditional experience rather than formal education.